UtRaj/AI-Course-Generator/README.md

 ## Contributing

-We welcome contributions to enhance the functionality and features of ReX.
+We welcome contributions to enhance the functionality and features of the project.
 If you have suggestions or find any issues, please feel free to open an issue.